espocrm/documentation/docs/administration/formula.md

 To edit the formula script for a specific entity type, follow Administration > Entity Manager > a needed entity type > Formula.

+!!! note

-Note: It can be reasonable to set fields that are supposed to be calculated by formula as read-only (at Entity Manager > Fields).
+    It can be reasonable to set fields that are supposed to be calculated by formula as read-only (at Entity Manager > Fields).

 The admin can run **Recalculate Formula** action for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.